 I explain everything to prospective parents and answer as many of their questions as I can on my webpage, before they ever contact me.
 This saves a lot of time and energy in the long run, and generally weeds out parents who are looking for a different type of studio than I have built mine to be.
 This helps me attract exactly the kinds of students I want to work with.

-Tip 3: Use keywords and phrases that prospective parents will search for
+Tip 3: Use keywords and phrases that prospective parents will search for on your piano studio website

 Key phrases such as “online piano lessons”, “setting up for online piano lessons”, etc., will help you be more visible when prospective parents are trying to find you.
 Sprinkle the keywords and phrases throughout your online piano lessons webpage, but be sure it still sounds natural and not forced.